-Early men scribbled and painted on meToday they used me to build houses and lay roads. who am I?
-Name any two archaeological sources?
-Ans: Name the types of literary sources?
-Ans:
+Early men scribbled and painted on meToday they Name any two archaeological sources?
+Name the types of literary sources? used me to build houses and lay roads. who am I?
+Ans: Ans: Ans: Expand BCE. what is the meaning of the Expand CE.

-Ans:

-Expand BCE. what is the meaning of the Expand CE.

 Ans: Greek word "Istoria" ?
-Ans:

-Ans:

-is the study inscription.
-Ans: is the study of coins.
-Ans: I can help you to talk, see, hear, write and read.
+Ans: Ans: is the study inscrip- is the study of I can help you to talk, tion. coins. see, hear, write and Ans: Ans: read.
 There is no world without me.
 Who am I?
 Ans: